 This article outlines how to implement structured data markup for your product data.
 Before getting started, review About structured data markup for Merchant Center and verify that your site meets the requirements.
-For general guidelines for structured data beyond your Merchant Center product data, visit Schema.org's getting started guide.
-We also recommend using Search Console to troubleshoot structured data related issues as well as measure your site's search traffic and performance.
+For general guidelines for structured data beyond your Merchant Center product data, visit schema.org's Getting started guide.
+We also recommend using Search Console to troubleshoot structured data-related issues and to measure your site's search traffic and performance.

 In order for Google's crawler to match the structured data to your product data, one of the two following conditions must be satisfied:

 - There is a single offer on the landing page

 - If there are multiple offers on the whole page, each offer present on the page is annotated with a SKU or a GTIN and the respective offer in your product data on Shopping has the same SKU (ID

 [id]attribute) or GTIN (GTIN